mobxjs/mobx/docs/best/pitfalls.md

 So MobX observable objects act as records with predefined keys.
 You can use `extendObservable(target, props)` to introduce new observable properties to an object.
 However object iterators like `for .. in` or `Object.keys()` won't react to this automatically.
 If you need a dynamically keyed object, for example to store users by id, create observable _map_s using `asMap`.
+For more info see [what will MobX react to?](react.md).

 ### Use `@observer` on all components that render `@observable`'s.